Gaiam Premium Sticky Review

 Ease of Care

-There's no question that this is the most affordable mat in this review at only $30, but it also had the lowest overall score.
-If you're new to yoga and don't want to spend a lot of money on your mat in case you don't end up using it much, then this mat is a good option, but for dedicated yogis you'll want to invest in a better overall mat like the Manduka eKO or Jade Harmony Professional.
-On the flip side, this mat is almost $80 cheaper than the Manduka PRO, and it's hard to justify that price discrepancy.
+There's no question that this is the most affordable mat in this review, but it also had the lowest overall score.
+If you're new to yoga and don't want to spend a lot of money on your mat in the event you don't end up using it much, then this mat is a good option.
+Dedicated yogis will want to look elsewhere and invest in a better overall mat like the Manduka eKO, Lululemon, or Jade Harmony.
+On the flip side, this mat is almost much cheaper than the Manduka PRO, and it's hard to justify that price discrepancy.

 The Gaiam Sticky Premium mat is a low-cost entry-level mat.
 While we understand the need for a cheaper beginner mat on the market, it's not our first choice for practicing on, particularly when compared side-by-side to some great high-end mats, or the similarly priced Clever Yoga Better Grip.